 - Safe alternative to fluoride: Fluoride is used in conventional dentistry to remineralize softened enamel.
 Because ozone gas hardens enamel, it is a safe alternative to fluoride and can be done at regular cleanings and checkups in lieu of fluoride.
 Dr. Ulm recommends all his patients have ozone treatment at every checkup as part of routine dental care.

 - Periodontal disease: Ozone can be used to help treat periodontal disease by using ozonated water flushed below the gum line and/or ozone gas infiltrated into the gum tissue and supporting tissues.
 Ozone is an important tool used by our hygienist to treat periodontal disease.

 - Decay: Ozone can be used to kill decay-causing bacteria.
 Since ozone is a gas, it can permeate into areas below the gum line, into the grooves of teeth and over the smooth surfaces of the teeth and will kill bacteria on contact.
 If the decayed area, or cavity, is not too deep, then no restoration may be needed at all.
-If the area of decay is deeply cavitated and the bacteria is killed, then a filling can be placed often times with no need for numbing.
-Because ozone acts to recalcify tooth structure, areas of the tooth that have been treated with ozone are stronger than what was there before.
+Dr. Ulm uses ozone under every filling to sterilize and strengthen the tooth structure.

-- Under sealants: Because of ozone’s disinfectant properties, Dr. Ulm uses it under every sealant he places on kid’s molars to prevent “sealing in” bacteria.
+- Under sealants: Because of ozone’s disinfectant properties, we use it under every sealant we place on kid’s teeth to prevent “sealing in” bacteria.

 - Sensitivity: Because ozone can harden compromised tooth structure, flooding a sensitive area or tooth with ozone gas can effectively eliminate sensitivity.
 We have successfully eliminated many patients’ sensitivity issues with ozone therapy.